Emirates negotiations may deal blow to key Boeing 777X order

-PARIS, FRANCE — Giant Gulf airline Emirates, the carrier with the world’s largest widebody aircraft fleet and the clout to go with it, is in negotiations with Boeing that could substantially defer part of its massive order for 150 Boeing 777X jets and perhaps substitute smaller 787 airplanes for some portion of the order.
+PARIS, FRANCE — Giant Gulf airline Emirates, the carrier with the world’s largest widebody aircraft fleet and the clout to go with it, is in negotiations with Boeing that could substantially defer part of its massive order for 150 Boeing 777X jets and perhaps replace some with smaller 787 planes.

 Emirates president Tim Clark confirmed in an interview Saturday that the 777X renegotiation is approaching conclusion, though the outcome likely won’t be announced until the Dubai Air Show in the fall.